Willson Contreras Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 26th in the league with a collective 7.8 strikeouts per nine innings.
+- The Pirates pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.

-- Pirates pitchers combine to surrender 17 total home runs at a rate of 1.4 per game (to rank 21st in baseball).

-- The Pirates will look to Velasquez (0-2) in his third start of the season.

-- The right-hander last pitched on Saturday against the Chicago White Sox, when he tossed 2 2/3 innings, allowing five earned runs while giving up six hits.
+- His most recent time out came on Sunday against the Chicago White Sox, when the righty tossed 6 2/3 scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.